The Daily Caller

-In June 2020, Carlson left the site, with Patel buying out Carlson's stake to become majority owner.
+In 2020, Carlson left the site, with Patel buying out Carlson's stake to become majority owner.
 Foster Friess, a major conservative donor also known for being an investment manager, remained a partial owner until his death in 2021.

 History

 The Daily Caller was founded by Tucker Carlson and Neil Patel.
-After raising $3 million in funding from businessman Foster Friess, the website was launched on January 11, 2010.
+After raising $3 million in funding from businessman Foster Friess, the website was launched in January 2010.
 The organization began with a reporting staff of 21 in its Washington office.
-It was launched as a "conservative answer to The Huffington Post", similarly featuring sections in broad range of subjects beyond politics.
-When The Daily Caller launched in 2010, it became the third Washington DC–based news site besides Talking Points Memo and Politico.
+It was launched as a "conservative answer to The Huffington Post" or The New York Times, similarly featuring sections in broad range of subjects beyond politics.
+When The Daily Caller launched in 2010, it became the third Washington, D.C.–based news site besides Talking Points Memo and Politico.
+Breitbart became one of the site's main competitors.

 In a 2010 interview with the Columbia Journalism Review, Carlson described The Daily Callers prospective audience as "[p]eople who are distrustful of conventional news organizations".
 Carlson said "the coverage of the Tea Party blows me away by its stupidity.
 The assumption of almost everyone I know who covers politics for the networks or daily newspapers is: they're all birthers, they're all crazy, they're upset about fluoride in the water, probably racist.
 And those assumptions have prevented good journalism from taking place".

 By late 2012, the site had quadrupled its page view and total audience and had become profitable without ever buying an advertisement for itself.

 Vince Coglianese replaced Carlson as editor-in-chief in 2016 when the Tucker Carlson Tonight show began on Fox.
 Carlson departed the site in June 2020 to increase his focus on his new show.
 Patel brought in Omeed Malik as a new partner; a former hedge fund managing director and Muslim American Democrat, he was a donor to Donald Trump's 2016 presidential campaign.
 The Daily Caller became a minority-owned and -run company thereafter.
 Friess remained a partial owner until his death in 2021.

 In 2020, The New York Times noted that "several former Daily Caller reporters occupy prominent roles in Washington journalism," specifically noting CNN White House correspondent Kaitlan Collins and Daily Mail reporter David Martosko.